-The Kennon-Green Take on Cinnabon’s Cinnamon Rolls
+The Kennon-Green Take on Cinnabon Cinnamon Rolls, 10 Years in the Making

 Most people don’t know the exact Cinnabon cinnamon roll recipe but for a decade, both Aaron and my mom have been intermittently attempting to crack the code, making various tweaks to their pastry-baking-marathons.
 They’ve been close but never hit upon a recipe that was indistinguishable, in our opinion, from the Cinnabon franchise version.

 Until tonight.
 It finally happened.
 Jackpot.
 Victory achieved.
 By modifying and adjusting several different past Cinnabon cinnamon roll recipes from the Internet and – believe it or not, an unintentional mistake or two – the final product turned out far in excess of expectations.
 We will never look for another classic cinnamon roll recipe in our entire lives.
 The entire process was meticulously documented so that it could be reproduced.
 I’m sharing the bounty with you fellow foodies out there so you get to collect the dividend from their work.
 Go forth and enjoy.

 Cinnabon Cinnamon Roll Dough

 1 cup warm milk